-- 3.1 County Highways raise no objections to the proposal subject to conditions relating to the approval of details of all highways works; phasing of development; details of construction vehicle movements; internal housing layout; hard surfacing materials; wheel washing facilities; parking, storage and delivery of materials; visibility splays; the implementation of off-site highway works and traffic calming measures; and the submission of a Green Travel Plan. - 3.2 They also recommend that any permission shall be subject to the applicants entering into a s.106 agreement covering the following matters: - A financial contribution of £625 per one bed unit, £750 per two bed unit, £1125 per three bed unit, and £1500 per four (four+) bed unit, index linked by SPON (a standard construction cost and price index) from July 2006, which shall be payable upon commencement of the development towards sustainable transport schemes and measures in the vicinity of the site. - A Residential Travel Plan to include: travel information for residents; the provision of initial free travel for residents using local bus services; the provision of cycle training and a cycle buddy scheme; and a car sharing scheme - In addition to the general travel plan monitoring time period which is to be agreed, for the first 5 years following occupation of the development monitoring of trip rates should be linked to further s106 payments if predicted trip rates are exceeded.
-Measures up to a maximum of £10,000 shall be payable each year of the 5 years if predicted trip rates are exceeded. - 3.3 In reaching this recommendation, County Highways have commented as follows:-
+3.1 County Highways raise no objections to the proposal subject to conditions relating to the approval of further details of the proposed access and other highways works; provision of visibility splays; phasing of development; hard surfacing materials; wheel washing facilities; parking, storage and delivery of materials; a restriction on the number of parking spaces served from the Dunmow Road access (to a maximum of 35 spaces); and the submission of a Green Travel Plan.

+- 3.2 They also recommend that any permission shall be subject to the applicants enter into a s.106 agreement covering the following matters: - A financial contribution of £625 per one bed unit, £750 per two bed unit; £1125 per three bed unit and £1500 per four+ bed unit, index linked by SPON (a standard construction cost and price index) from July 2006 towards sustainable transport schemes and measures in the vicinity of the site. - A Residential Travel Plan to include: travel information for residents; the provision of initial free travel for residents using local bus services; the provision of cycle training and a cycle buddy scheme; and a car sharing scheme - 3.3 In reaching this recommendation, County Highways have commented as follows:-